Secure Data Enclave — SDE

 - Conducting a training session for the researchers on how to securely access and manage their project data stored on the SDE

-The SDE is priced at $552 per project, per year, which includes two user accounts, and one Data Security Officer account.
+The SDE is priced at $1,000 per project, per year, which includes up to four user accounts, and one Data Security Officer account.
 Discounts are available for bulk purchases.
 Contact [email protected] to discuss.

 Project Onboarding Process